 - 1. Parameterized probability models (exponential class and mixture distributions) and their relationship to static and dynamic system models - 2.
 Least squares solutions as well as their relationship to the pseudoinverse and the singular value decomposition (SVD) - 3.
 Statistical figures of merit (bias, consistency, the Cramer-Rao lower bound, and efficiency) - 4.
 The minimum variance unbiased estimator - 5.
 The maximum likelihood estimator (MLE) and algorithms for computing the MLE

-Time and place: Lectures are Tuesdays and Thursdays 3:30PM - 4:50PM.
-This course will be taught online.
+Time and place: Lectures are Tuesdays and Thursdays 3:30PM - 4:50PM in PCYNH 121.

 Instructor:

 Florian Meyer, EBU1 4402, tel.
 (858) 246-5016

 e-mail: flmeyer@ucsd.edu

 Teaching Assistant:

 Mingchao Liang

 e-mail: m3liang@eng.ucsd.edu